 When did white tea appear?

 The ruling classes of the Song (Sung) Dynasty (906-1279AD) appear to be the first to appreciate this delicate style of tea, which was served at court.
 Emperor Huizong, who ruled during this period, was particularly renowned for his love of tea and fine art, even writing the Treatise of Tea, “a detailed and masterful description of the sophisticated style of tea ceremony during the Song Dynasty”.

 Today, the interest in white tea has caught the attention of many other tea producing countries.
 We can now get white teas from places like Darjeeling, Assam, Sri Lanka, Africa and many other areas.

 With the greater production of white tea and the trend towards flavoured teas, an array of flavoured white teas have recently hit the market.
 At The Tea Centre we offer Pai Mu Tan Stockholm Blend, so you can enjoy all the health benefits of white tea with the added enjoyment of fruity and floral notes.
 With its background flavours of orange, vanilla and apricot and a combination of flower petals this tea presents a gorgeous light and tasty brew.

 To prepare the delicate leaves of your chosen white tea, use water that is around 70°-80°C — any hotter and the leaves risk being burnt and becoming quite astringent.
 Allow the leaves to brew for 3-5 minute for the first brew; your leaves can also be re-brewed three or four times afterwards.
 White tea is a beautifully light and refreshing cuppa to enjoy during the summer months, even when prepared warm.
-Alternatively, try this iced white tea recipe with an Aussie summer fruits twist.
+Alternatively, try Ice tea made on White tea with an Aussie summer fruits twist.